js-bone21/jekyll-uno/_posts/2018-03-10-two-rules-for-riding-like-vietnamese.md

   creditlink: ""
 ---

-Lane-splitting (or lane filtering) is a commonly used motorcycling tactic in many parts of the world.
-Unfortunately, in the US, it's only legal in one state, California.
-One of the most liberal states is one of the leaders in freedom of choice for motorcyclists.
-So what is it, and why should I support it?

-### Riding Background Disclaimer
-I'm not from California and have never lived there, so I've never given much thought to lane-filtering.
-That changed when I decided to ride in Asia.
+I lovingly refer to Vietnam as "Motorcycle Mecca".
+Why?
+Because riding there is like nowhere else I've ever been on a motorized two-wheeled vehicle.
+If you ride a motorcycle/motorbike, I consider it somewhat of a pilgrimage to ride in Vietnam.

 ### That Itch Though...
-I started to get the itch after the first month without my motorcycles, but felt really out of touch when I learned I was going to be unable to legally acquire a motorcycle in Shanghai.
+I started to get the motorcycle itch after the first month in China without my motorcycles, but felt really out of touch when I learned I was going to be unable to legally acquire a motorcycle in Shanghai.

 So I did what any rational motorcycle gearhead would do and planned a trip to Ho Chi Minh City, Vietnam, the motorbike capital of the world.

-For many westerners, traffic is absolutely insane.
+For many westerners, traffic in Ho Chi Minh (aka HCMC) is absolutely insane.
 Even crossing the street takes a lot of courage and a few tries following locals before getting comfortable making the crossing solo.

-How then, would I fare mounting up and riding around with locals?
+If crossing the street on foot was even an issue, how then, would I fare mounting up and riding around with locals?

 ### The Vietnamese Symphony
 I'll be honest, traffic in Vietnam scared me.
 In my first morning walking around, I couldn't help but giggle a bit every time there was a green light and the gaggle of motorbikes would roar to life in a raucous symphony of small-displacement engines. ***"The Heartbeat of Vietnam"***, I thought to myself.
-Honestly, the only place I've seen even close to as many motorbikes in the same place is Daytona Bike Week and that comes nowhere near the number of riders in Vietnam (#).
+Honestly, the only place I've seen even close to as many motorbikes in the same place is Daytona Bike Week and that comes nowhere near the number of riders in Vietnam - fun fact, there are [nearly 7.4 million motorbikes in HCMC alone][1].

+>"Everyone rides EXACTLY the same way"

 I convinced myself that, like crossing the street, the best way to become accustomed was to follow a local.
 So, I hired a motorbike tour guide (yes, these exist!) to drive me around.
-If I thought I'd giggled at the traffic from the sidewalk, I laughed raucously while I was driven (ridden?) around HCMC on the back of a (125cc?)
-Honda Wave.
+If I thought I'd giggled at the traffic from the sidewalk, I laughed raucously while I was driven (ridden?) around HCMC on the back of a [125CC Honda Wave][2].

 After about an hour, I felt like I had a much better understanding of the unwritten rules of the road in Vietnam.
 It was much the same as the mechanics of crossing the street and honestly, I wish American traffic could work just as fluidly as the *seemingly* chaotic traffic of Vietnam.